Community Partnerships

 Priorities

-• Enabling communities to share skills and knowledge within and between communities.
+• To enable communities to share skills and knowledge within and between communities to increase resilience and preparedness in the community.

-• Facilitate opportunities for local people to care for the environment and biodiversity (cross cutting theme).
+• To facilitate opportunities for local people to care for the environment and biodiversity.

 Other information